-Named for the shape of its head, which when observed from above resembles a cow’s nose, the cownose ray is a moderately sized ray native to the western Atlantic Ocean. cownose rays, like all eagle rays, are active swimmers and do not lie motionless on the seafloor, like the closely related whiptail stingrays (e.g., southern stingray).
+Named for the shape of its head, which when observed from above resembles a cow’s nose, the cownose ray is a moderately sized stingray native to the western Atlantic Ocean.
+Like all eagle rays, cownose rays are active swimmers and are rarely found lying motionless on the seafloor like the closely related whiptail stingrays (e.g., southern stingray).

+Generally found in shallow marine and brackish coastal waters, cownose rays are also known to form large schools and migrate long distances.
+However, their migration patterns and reason for traveling such long distances (i.e. feeding or mating) are not fully understood.
 Adult cownose rays reach widths of approximately three feet (~1 m) and have few natural predators, though some large coastal sharks are known to attack and eat this species.
-They occasionally congregate in shallow bays, to feed or mate.
-Cownose rays reproduce via internal fertilization and give live birth.
-However, they do not connect to their young through a placenta, like in most mammals.
-Instead, embryos live off of energy obtained from yolk sacs, and only after the juveniles are able to survive on their own does the mother give birth to her young.
-Nearly always, each female only produces one pup at a time.
+Cownose rays are ovoviviparous, meaning eggs develop and are hatched within the body of the mother.
+Embryos live off of energy obtained from yolk sacs, and then later in their development are nourished by the uterine secretions of their mother.
+Only after the young are able to survive on their own does the mother give birth to her young.
+Generally, each female only produces one pup at a time.

-Though cownose rays are not targeted in commercial fisheries, they are often captured accidentally in fisheries targeting other species, and some people have suggested a possible future fishery for this moderately common ray.
+Cownose rays have poisonous stingers, however, since they are shy and generally swim at the surface, they pose a minimal risk to humans stepping on their spine.
+Though cownose rays are not targeted in commercial fisheries, they are often captured accidentally in fisheries targeting other species.
+Some people have suggested a possible future fishery for this moderately common ray, which may have an adverse impact on their populations if not properly managed.
 Cownose rays are calm, graceful swimmers and are often featured in public engagement exhibits – such as touch tanks – in aquariums throughout their range.
 Experts consider this species ‘near threatened’ with extinction.